swch/strivve-docs-nextjs/src/pages/resources/site-tagging/index.md

 #### Countries

-Strivve supports some sites that are exclusively available in the US and/or Canada.
+Strivve supports some sites that are exclusively available in the USA and/or Canada.
 This is not to be confused with billing address support, but rather sites that are designed for people that reside in a specific country.

 Tag          | Effect